J. L. Kaul

 Jawahar Lal Kaul is an Indian social worker and the founder of the All India Conference of the Blind, an NGO working towards the rehabilitation of the blind.
 He was honoured by the Government of India, in 2014, which bestowed on him the Padma Shri, the fourth highest civilian award, for his services to the field of Social Work.

-Biography
+Early life and education

 "The biggest challenge for visually impaired students is availability of textbooks in Braille."